y33les/noweb-pygments/README.md

 You'll need Python3 with the `pygments` package installed, as well as a working LaTeX distribution.
 In this example, we're using XeTeX; I haven't tried it with vanilla LaTeX yet, so YMMV.
 To be honest, YMMV in general &ndash; this is a pretty ugly hack.

-I've included rhe results of building this demo document in `Program.tex` and `Program.pdf`, for reference.
+I've included the results of building this demo document in `Program.tex` and `Program.pdf`, for reference.